|Nutritional Guidelines (per serving)|

 This is no ordinary vodka lemonade, though.
 The recipe is special because it's the official cocktail of the U.S. Open Tennis Championship.
 It was created by New York City mixologist and restauranteur Nick Mautone for Grey Goose Vodka and has enjoyed great popularity since it was first introduced in the late 2000s.

-Whether you're watching the August tennis tournament or not, you will find the honey deuce to be a delicious drink.
+Whether you're watching the August tennis tournament or not, you will find the honey deuce to be a delicious cocktail.
 The raspberry flavor of Chambord offsets the tart lemonade with a delicate sweetness and the honeydew balls are perfect for the tennis theme.
 Also, it's very easy to make, so anyone can mix up a single drink or a round for the entire party in just a few minutes.

 Fill a chilled highball glass with crushed ice and add the vodka.